General information

 The World Human Powered Speed Challenge provides an opportunity to break the land speed record for human powered vehicles without the aid of drafting, and without steep, downhill grades.
 The WHPSC has been held at Battle Mountain, Nevada, USA since 2000.
 The sanctioning body is the International Human Powered Vehicle Association.
 The Flying Start 200 meter Speed Trial is the primary event contested at the WHPSC.
 The WHPSC is open to all with qualifying each morning.
 Prior to the establishment of the WHPSC at Battle Mountain, to challenge the 200 meter event, racers would need to find a suitable venue, have the course surveyed, obtain permits to close the road as needed, obtain insurance, and have IHPVA officials with timing equipment witness the attempt.
 This was in addition to building a vehicle, and training a rider.
 Since the WHPSC was established, the administrative aspects are handled and racers can focus on developing the vehicle and rider.
 Racers are still free to hold record attempts at other locations.

 IHPVA competition rules define various competition classes.
 Combinations of these classes constitute a record category.
-There are potentially 128 record categories for each of the IHPVA’s 12 events.
-For the Flying Start 200 meter, 32 of the 128 categories have records as of 2025.
+There are 160 record categories for each of the IHPVA’s 12 events.
+For the Flying Start 200 meter event, 36 of the 160 categories have records as of June 1, 2026.
+At the bottom of this page you can find the full overview of Flying Start 200 m event categories and records.

 The IHPVA competition classes are as follows.